Avi Rokah

 Fighting From The Inside

-At high level when 2 people are facing each other, there is no random movement, everything is purposeful.
-Not only there are no random techniques but there is no unnecessary movement in the interaction.
-When we are advanced it is not only that the technique is stronger and one can produce more force with less action, but that we become more sensitive to the opponent’s movement and intention.
-Our ki energy can be projected to the opponent so we need less movement to give threat and break the opponent’s rhythm and the same ki energy serves as our antenna, perceiving
+At a high level, when two people are facing each other in karate classes for adults, there is no random movement; everything is purposeful.
+Not only are there no random techniques, but there is also no unnecessary movement in the interaction.
+As practitioners advance, techniques become stronger, allowing one to produce more force with less action, while also becoming more sensitive to the opponent’s movement and intention.
+Our ki energy can be projected to the opponent, requiring less physical movement to give threat and break their rhythm.
+This same ki energy acts as an antenna, perceiving the opponent’s energy.
+At

 Fighting From The Inside Read More »